Modifying Parenting Time & Alimony

 • activities such as sports, clubs, or work

-It’s important to note that most day-to-day decisions, like what the child eats and disciplinary actions, are made by the parent the child is with at the time.
+Most day-to-day decisions are made by the parent the child is staying or living with at the time.
+These minor decisions include:

 Decision-Making Authority is Tough to Modify